tbonfort/be-big-data/README.md

 # creating the worker code

-we will be creating a docker image that exposes an HTTP endpoint that receives request with a payload of the form
+we will be creating a program that exposes an HTTP endpoint that receives request with a payload of the form

 ```json